jenkinsci/pipeline-as-yaml-plugin/README.md

 This plugin do not implement all Jenkins DSL definitions (steps, options, parameters, tools, etc..), only implements meta structure for Pipeline Declarative Syntax.

-Therefore any Jenkins DSL specific definitions (steps, options, parameters, tools, etc..) can be used in Yaml format.
+Therefore any existing steps, options, parameters, tools, etc.. can be used.

 ## Usage
 For using Pipeline as Yaml in your MultiBranch Pipeline, select `by Jenkinsfile As Yaml' in `Build Configuration`.